 These media sources are slightly to moderately conservative in bias.
-They often publish factual information that utilizes loaded words (wording that attempts to influence an audience by using appeal to emotion or stereotypes) to favor conservative causes.
-These sources are generally trustworthy for information, but may require further investigation.
+They often publish factual information that utilizes loaded words (wording that attempts to influence an audience by appealing to emotion or stereotypes) to favor conservative causes.
+These sources are generally trustworthy for information but may require further investigation.
 See all Right-Center sources.

-Scottish immigrant and financial journalistB.C.
-Forbesand his partner Walter Drey, founded Forbes magazine in 1917.
+Scottish immigrant and financial journalist B.C.
+Forbes and his partner Walter Drey founded the magazine in 1917.
 B.C.
-Forbes remained editor-in-chief until his death in 1954.
-After his death, his son Malcolm Stevenson Forbes became the publisher until his death in 1990.
-Currently, the Forbes chair and editor-in-chief isSteve Forbes, and its CEO is Mike Federle.
-The vice chairman and strategic adviser isMichael Perlis.
+Forbes remained editor-in-chief until he died in 1954.
+After his death, his son Malcolm Stevenson Forbes became the publisher until he died in 1990.
+Currently, the Forbes chair and editor-in-chief is Steve Forbes, and its CEO is Mike Federle.
+The vice-chairman and strategic adviser are Michael Perlis.

 Funded by / Ownership

-In 2014, the Hong Kong-based investor group called Integrated Whale Media Investments (IWM) purchased a majority stake inForbes Media.
+In 2014, the Hong Kong-based investor group called Integrated Whale Media Investments (IWM) purchased a majority stake in Forbes Media.
 The Forbes business model consists of a paid contributor network making money per article based on traffic benchmarks.
-Here is the details of how the model works by Forbes magazine editor Randall Lane, “Why Forbes Is Investing Big Money In Its Contributor Network.”
+Here are the details of how the model works by Forbes magazine editor Randall Lane, “Why Forbes Is Investing Big Money In Its Contributor Network.”
 Forbes also generates revenue through subscriptions and advertising.

-Politically, Forbes presents a reasonable balance through their contributors, however when looking at articles pertaining to Trump there are more in favor of his policies than against.
+Politically, Forbes presents a reasonable balance through their contributors; however, when looking at articles pertaining to Trump, there are more in favor of his policies than against.